oliviernam/DevOps-Training-intermediate/README.md

 ### 2. (Optional) Create your Multi Cloud Shell Container

 If you want to have your shell locally, you can simply use the Multi Cloud Shell Container environment which has all the required tools prepopulated for you.

+**Note:** If you are using a Mac and iCloud Drive, you should move the shell folder to a location *not* within the scope if iCloud Drive.
+This is not mandatory but recommended.

 ```shell
 cd shell